nordlow/dub-benchmark/README.md

-# Various benchmarks for DUB
+# Various analysis for DUB

 This benchmark parses dub recipes (`dub.json` and `dub.sdl`) under `~/.dub/packages/` using either `std.json`, `asdf.jsonparser`, and